ti-cortex-m4/demo-java-completablefuture/doc/article.md

 >In a narrower sense, a _future_ is a read-only placeholder view of a result (that is yet unavailable), while a _promise_ is a writable, single-assignment object that sets the value of the _future_.

 The following workflow example can help you to understand the idea of future/promise.
 A consumer sends a long-running task to a producer to be executed asynchronously.
 The producer creates a promise when it starts that task and sends a future to a consumer.
-The consumer receives the future that isn’t completed yet and waits for its completion.
-During waiting, the consumer isn’t blocked and can execute other tasks.
+The consumer receives the future that isn`t completed yet and waits for its completion.
+During waiting, the consumer isn`t blocked and can execute other tasks.
 When the producer completes the task, it fulfills the promise and thereby provides the future's value.
 Essentially the promise represents the producing end of the future/promise relationship, while the future represents the consuming end.
 This explains why promises are single write-only and futures are multiple read-only.

 ![Future and Promise](/images/future_and_promise.png)

 The most important part of futures/promises is the possibility to define a pipeline of operations to be invoked upon completion of the task represented by the future/promise.
-In comparison with _asynchronous callbacks_, this allows writing more fluent code that supports the composition of nested result/error handlers without ‘callback hell’.
+In comparison with _asynchronous callbacks_, this allows writing more fluent code that supports the composition of nested result/error handlers without ‘callback hell`.
 In comparison with _blocked code_, this allows implementing quicker asynchronous pipelines without boilerplate synchronization.

 In Java, the `Future` interface represents a _future_: it has methods to check if the task is complete, to wait for its completion, and to retrieve the result of the task when it is complete.
 (The `FutureTask` class has the `void set(V v)` method that it is `protected`).
 The `CompletableFuture` class represents a _promise_ since their value can be explicitly set by the `complete` and `completeExceptionally` methods.
 However, `CompletableFuture` also implements the `Future` interface allowing it to be used as a _future_ as well.

 ## Example

 The following code example can help you to understand the usage of the `CompletableFuture` class as an implementation of future/promise in Java.
-In the given workflow it’s necessary to calculate the total price in the USD of two products (the first is priced in the GBP and the second is priced in the EUR), including tax.
-To do this, it’s necessary to execute the following computations:
+In the given workflow it's necessary to calculate the total price in the USD of two products (the first is priced in the GBP and the second is priced in the EUR), including tax.
+To do this, it's necessary to execute the following computations: